 The take away from this note is that a nuanced understanding of the rules and their history is required.
 As discussed above, there is valuable information to be gleaned from the Committee Notes—regardless of which side of the aisle you are on.

-Anne Marie Murphy is a principal at Cotchett, Pitre & McCarthy where she specializes in consumer class actions and elder abuse litigation.
+Anne Marie Murphy is a partner at Cotchett, Pitre & McCarthy where she specializes in consumer class actions and elder abuse litigation.